 “ATA is now well-positioned for an infrastructure debate, which we expect will occur in 2019,” Spear said.
 He said the U.S. Chamber of Commerce supports the ATA’s Build America Fund.
 It would raise $340 billion over 10 years for infrastructure improvements.

-A typical driver would pay about $100 more in fuel taxes a year compared with about $1,600 a year spent for repairs from roadway damage, said Rebecca Brewster, president of the American Transportation Research Institute.
+A typical driver would pay about $100 more in fuel taxes a year, less than they spend on vehicle repairs from roadway damage, said Rebecca Brewster, president of the American Transportation Research Institute.
 The ATRI is the research arm of the trucking trade group.

 Trucking companies would pay about $2,100 more a year per heavy-duty truck in their fleets, she said.